3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Discussion

 Figure \ref{fig:B3D} shows the results of the local 3D B-field strength $B_{\rm 3D}$ in the G11 filament.
+The $B_{\rm POS}$ from the ST method and the inclination angle effect are taken into consideration.
 Table \ref{tab:B_strength} summarizes the mean strength of $B_{\rm POS}$ and $B_{\rm 3D}$ in each region of G11.
-The mean POS B-field strength in the outer regions of G11 is around $60 - 100\,\rm\mu G$.
-By taking the inclination angle effect, the 3D B-field strength is higher by a factor of $\sim 1.3 - 1.35$, and it distributes nearly uniformly across the G11 filament ($B_{\rm 3D} \sim 80 - 150\,\rm\mu G$).
+The mean B-field strength calculated from the ST method are presented within parentheses.
+The mean POS B-field strength from the original DCF method in the outer regions of G11 is around $60 - 100\,\rm\mu G$.
+Once the ST method is applied, the result is lower and nearly uniform in four regions due to the weakening effect of $\sigma_{\theta}$ variation ($B_{\rm POS} \sim 52 - 70\,\rm\mu G$).
+By taking the inclination angle effect, the 3D B-field strength is higher by a factor of $\sim 1.25 - 1.35$ for both results from two techniques.
 The derived factors are different than the statistical derivation of $B_{\rm 3D} \approx 1.27\,B_{\rm POS}$ by \cite{Crutcher2004} for a magnetic field geometry without a preferred inclined angle.
 This implies the importance of 3D inclination angles inferred from dust polarization in improving 3D B-field strength estimation in star-forming regions.

-We re-investigate the interplay between the magnetic field, turbulence, and gravity in the G11 filament when the 3D B-field strength is determined.
+We re-investigate the interplay between the magnetic field, turbulence, and gravity in the G11 filament when the 3D local inclination angles are determined.
 We first quantify the \alfvenic Mach number, denoted by $M_{A}$, that characterizes the magnetic energy relative to the kinetic turbulent energy.
 The local $M_{A}$ of the gas is calculated as